Stay safe on holiday: General travel checklist

 - Buy comprehensive travel insurance and make sure it includes cover for any existing medical conditions you have and any sports or activities you will be taking part in.
 Insurewithease.com has great value single trip and annual travel insurance available.

 - Get a European Health Insurance Card (EHIC) - it's free and it entitles you to state provided healthcare in the EEA and Switzerland.
 It is not a substitute for travel insurance, but it can help you save money.
 If having an EHIC reduces the medical costs payable by us we will not apply the excess limit on your claim.
+Please note: Even though the UK has now left the EU, the EHIC will be valid until the end of the transition period.

 - Remember 112: This is the number to call to access the emergency services from anywhere within the EU.